 In order to avoid your travel plan disruptions and severe health consequences, you should take some precautions and assess your fitness to fly before starting your journey.

-Medical clearance is required if the guest:
+Medical clearance is required if the passenger:

 - suffers from any disease which is believed to be actively contagious and communicable